Democratic Republic of Afghanistan: Economy

 During the civil war, and the ensuing Soviet–Afghan War, most of the country's infrastructure was destroyed, and normal patterns of economic activity were disrupted.
 The gross national product (GNP) fell substantially during Karmal's rule because of the conflict; trade and transport were disrupted along with the loss of labor and capital.
 In 1981 the Afghan GDP stood at 154.3 billion Afghan afghanis, a drop from 159,7 billion in 1978.
 GNP per capita decreased from 7,370 in 1978 to 6,852 in 1981.
 The most dominant form of economic activity was the agricultural sector.
 Agriculture accounted for 63 percent of gross domestic product (GDP) in 1981; 56 percent of the labour force worked in agriculture in 1982.
 Industry accounted for 21 percent of GDP in 1982, and employed 10 percent of the labour force.
 All industrial enterprises were government-owned.
 The service sector, the smallest of the three, accounted for 10 percent of GDP in 1981, and employed an estimated one-third of the labour force.
 The balance of payments, which had improved in the pre-communist administration of Mohammed Daoud Khan; the surplus decreased and became a deficit by 1982, which reached minus $US70.3 million.
 The only economic activity that grew substantially during Karmal's rule was export and import.

 Najibullah continued Karmal's economic policies.
 The augmenting of links with the Eastern Bloc and the Soviet Union continued, as did bilateral trade.
 He also encouraged the development of the private sector in industry.
-The Five-Year Economic and Social Development Plan, which was introduced in January 1986, continued until March 1991, one month before the government's fall.
+The Five-Year Economic and Social Development Plan, which was introduced in January 1986, continued until March 1991, one year before the government's fall.
 According to the plan, the economy, which had grown less than 2 percent annually until 1985, would grow 25 percent under the plan.
 Industry would grow 28 percent, agriculture 14–16 percent, domestic trade by 150 percent and foreign trade by 15 percent.
 None of these predictions were successful, and economic growth continued at 2%.
 The 1990 constitution gave attention to the private sector.
 Article 20 covered the establishment of private firms, and Article 25 encouraged foreign investment in the private sector.